-If a student who has failed an exam retakes the exam and achieves a passing score, the school is required to record only the higher score on the student's transcript.
-All scores must be recorded on the permanent record.
-If a student retakes a State exam, the student's option to have only the higher score reported on the transcript should be honored.
+If a student who has failed an examination retakes the examination and achieves a passing score, the school is required to record only the higher score on the student's transcript.
+All scores must be recorded in the permanent record.
+If a student retakes a State examination, the student's option to have only the higher score reported on the transcript should be honored.
 These decisions should be made in consultation with the student, and the student's choice of score for official transcript purposes should be respected whenever possible.